FiXato/zett-darkstone-editor/README.md

 # zett-darkstone-editor
-An isometric tile selection and placement editor by [Zett Darkstone](https://darkstone.nl) written in MSX BASIC.
+An isometric tile selection and placement editor by [Zett Darkstone](https://darkstone.nl) written in MSX BASIC, with modifications by [Filip H.F.
+"FiXato" Slagter](https://contact.fixato.org).

-## New features I've added myself since version 19:
-* An `AUTOEXEC.BAS` which has a simple menu by NYYRIKKI for selecting your desired editor version

 ### E20.bas
 * Use `q w e r t y u i` to place corresponding tiles from the first row directly from the placement editor